aparnakhadatkar/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_02L04_Deploy_and_manage_host_pools_and_hosts_with_PowerShell_ADDS.md

    ```powershell
    New-ADOrganizationalUnit 'WVDInfra' –path 'DC=adatum,DC=com' -ProtectedFromAccidentalDeletion $false
    ```
+1. Once the users are reflecting in the Azure AD, right click on the **lab-prerequisite** PowerShell file present on the desktop and select **Run with PowerShell** in the popup options.
+This will configure the storage account with the naming convention `storage<DeploymentID>` and file share with the name `az140-22-profiles`.
+    > **Note**: The script execution will take about 5 minutes.
+Once completed, the PowerShell window will display the text `Lab Pre-requisite Task Completed Successfully` in green color and the Powershell window will automatically close after a few seconds.

 ### Exercise 1: Implement Azure Virtual Desktop host pools and session hosts by using PowerShell